Pr1meSuspec7/ca-server-gen/README.md

 # How to setup your own CA for dev environment

-Questo script genera la tua personale CA e un certificato wildcard firmato per il tuo server.
+This script generates your own CA and a signed wildcard certificate for your server.
 This way you can avoid receiving an error for the self-signed certificate.

 # Usage